TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic/DIALECT-COPA-Benchmark/README.md

 Dialectal test data are available at: https://github.com/clarinsi/dialect-copa-test

-Standard test data are available at:
+Standard test data are available in the repository.

 ```